What security/compliance artifacts should I request for a Snowflake vendor review (SOC reports, encryption, key management, HIPAA/BAA if needed)?

 Key Takeaways:

-How should I structure a Snowflake security and compliance review process?
+How do I structure a Snowflake security and compliance review process?

 Expanded Explanation: